kishlayamishra02/icebrag/proejct details.md

 **Me - Product Manager:**
 I'm organizing everyone.
 I'm in standups every day checking that we're on track.
 I'm reviewing code.
 I'm making sure you're not blocked.
 I'm also the decision maker - if we need to cut a feature or change something, I decide that.

 Everyone clear on their role?
 Good.
-Because the next 10 days, you're going to be heads down building."
+Because the next 10 days, you're going to be heads down building.

 ---

 ## The 10-Day Timeline

-"Alright, here's how the next 10 days are going to go:
+Alright, here's how the next 10 days are going to go:

 **Day 1 - Today - Setup and Planning:**
 This is foundation day. aAman, you're creating Supabase and seeding test data.
 Abinash, you're creating the React app and basic layout.
 Anshuman, you're building the components we need.
 Kamran, you're setting up the Gemini API.
 Shiven, you're writing the test plan and docs.
 By the end of today, everyone should be able to run the app locally.
 We're aiming for 15% done.